-The City of Cockburn's Sport & Recreation Strategic Plan focuses However, one of the most significant cultural impacts on the on active reserves, the facilities located on these reserves and the Cockburn Coast development will be that which it brings with sporting clubs who use them.
+The City of Cockburn's Sport & Recreation Strategic Plan focuses on active reserves, the facilities located on these reserves and the sporting clubs who use them.
 It does not provide an assessment of current recreational activity or needs across the LGA.
-Anecdotal it.
-Denser environments support a culture of urban living, closer environments, less privacy but more sharing, less private ownership reporting and evidence of existing recreational activity suggests but more diverse amenity. that City of Cockburn residents enjoy simple pleasures such as walking, sports, family activities and visiting the beach.
-These The current residents of the LGA are used to driving (73.2% use a are all activities that are available all along the Perth coastline. private vehicle to get to work vs the national average of 65.3%) and Interestingly a smaller percentage of those not born in Australia, very few walk (1.3% compared to 4.0%).
-81.7% of the population live than those born here, participate in sport or other physical in a separate/single family house compared to the national average activities.
-This could be caused by lack of knowledge of the sports of only 67.5%. played, communication barriers, family and cultural tradition and racism.
+Anecdotal reporting and evidence of existing recreational activity suggests that City of Cockburn residents enjoy simple pleasures such as walking, sports, family activities and visiting the beach.
+These are all activities that are available all along the Perth coastline.
+Interestingly a smaller percentage of those not born in Australia, than those born here, participate in sport or other physical activities.
+This could be caused by lack of knowledge of the sports played, communication barriers, family and cultural tradition and racism.